cedricbahirwe/killed-by-cedric/README.md

 Killed by Cedric is a full list of dead projects killed by Cedric along the the way for various reasons.

 1. [OwlBot](../master/OwlBot): A dictionary app using the [Owl API](https://owlbot.info/api)

+> [Owlbot](https://owlbot.info/) searches the internet to index information and making them accessible via HTTP APIs.
+Currently, it offers an English dictionary API.